kyleighk/MBIO_630_FINAL_project/MBIO630_Kuball_IndividualProject.md

 surfing during the 2020 stay-at-home order than in prior years.
 It also aimed to see if there was a greater influx of surfers in 2021 compared to earlier years.
-Using preliminary data from Google Earth Pro and ESRI World Imagery Wayback, surfers were counted using the ImageJ multiple point tool on multiple Oahu surf breaks in 2021, 2020, 2019, and prior years.
+Using preliminary data from Google Earth Pro and ESRI World Imagery Wayback, surfers were counted using the ImageJ multi-point tool on multiple Oahu surf breaks in 2021, 2020, 2019, and prior years.
 There were few satellite images to pick from, especially with limited data in 2020, so the sample size remained small.
 Significance was found between the total number of surfers at Bowls and Castles (p = 0.012), Flat Island (p = 0.018), Tracks (p = 0.0076), and Waikiki (p = 0.080).
 There was also a significant difference between the number of surfers at Castles (p = 0.000057), Chuns (p = 0.0035), Flat Island (p = 0.000083), Kewalos (p = 0.00042), and Tracks (p = 0.000040) when compared to Waikiki.
 However, the small sample size led to no significance being found between any of the years.
 Breaks were identified with changes that might be significant if using drone imagery and further access to satellite imagery was acquired.
 Insignificant changes were observed in the number of people at the different breaks, and shifts were seen between the breaks.
 This indicates that more imagery and the possible expansion of the study to all the Hawaiian Islands might be significant.
 Ultimately, this study’s results help identify reefs that would be beneficial to study and observations in the future regarding the influx of people and how that has affected them.

 ## Introduction